nash4comp/TheFam/README.md

 - The program is not supporting the database.
 - The program is not supporting the GUI.
 - Some corner cases are not covered such as sanity check for the bank account number, bank balance, and so on.
 Only checking the type of the input is done.
-- Removing, editing the users information is not supported.
+- Removing, editing the users information for administrative user is not supported.